 Question Bank for Deep Discovery into the workings of your sales organization and your company’s culture and political landscape.
 Choose which questions apply to your situation, decide whom you need to interview and get out from behind your desk.

-In our final article in this series, we’ll show you how to organize your key learnings and use them to build a roadmap that defines a longer-term sales strategy.
-In this roadmap, you’ll make a plan to fill major gaps and heal alignment issues in the four areas we’ve talked about.
+See the final article in this series, where we’ll show you how to organize your key learnings and use them to build a roadmap that defines a longer-term sales strategy.
+Or, to see the whole series with added detail in eBook form, download our Sales Leader's First 90 Days eBook here.